M66B/FairEmail/FAQ.md

 &#x1F30E; [Google Translate](https://translate.google.com/translate?sl=en&&u=https://github.com/M66B/FairEmail/blob/master/FAQ.md%23user-content-faq89)

 By default FairEmail sends each message both as plain text and as HTML formatted text because almost every receiver expects formatted messages these days.
-If you want/need to send plain text messages only, you can enable this in the advanced identity options.
+If you want/need to send plain text only messages, you can enable this in the send options.
-You might want to create a new identity for this if you want/need to select sending plain text messages on a case-by-case basis.
+You can enable/disable sending plain text only messages in the send dialog on a case by case basis as well.
+If you disabled the send dialog, you can long press the *Send* button to show it again.

 <br />